antonio-mark/antonio-mark/README.md

 ## **🧥 About me**

 - Backend Developer
-- Specialist C# .NET
+- Specialist in C# .NET
-- Working to be a DevSecOps
+- Working to become a DevSecOps professional
-- Hacking enthusiast ( Most focus on AppSec/OffSec )
+- Enthusiastic about Hacking (with a focus on AppSec/OffSec)

 ## **💬 My skills**